 - The nature and importance of the program, activity or service provided by the recipient to people’s lives.
 A criminal case is one of the most important incidents in a person’s life, whether that person is the defendant or a victim of a crime.
 Ensuring that both defendants and victims understand their rights and the criminal justice process is of the upmost importance to the Legal department.

-Legal annually surveys its staff and attorneys for instances of direct or indirect contact with LEP individuals.
+Legal frequently surveys its staff and attorneys for instances of direct or indirect contact with LEP individuals.
 Legal also has “I Speak” cards available at the front desk.
 Defendants who need translation services usually have “interpreter” stamped in the front of their court file.

-Legal will monitor and update this plan on a regular basis, but not less than annually.
+Legal will monitor and update this plan on a regular basis, but not less than triennially.
 At minimum, Legal will examine how many LEP persons were encountered and determine if their needs were met.
-Legal will also continue to review its documents to determine if any of them should be translated into other languages and to determine if more programspecific outreach should be undertaken.
+Legal will also continue to review its documents to determine if any of them should be translated into other languages and to determine if more program-specific outreach should be undertaken.
 It will also look at any complaints received and learn how to better serve the LEP population through those complaints.

 Send a Message to Human Resources